raspberrypilearning/editor-target-practice/en/step_12.md

 --- task ---

-There is one more decision you need to make: what happens if the arrow does not land on any of the target circles? ❌
+There is one more decision you need to make: what happens if the arrow does not land on any of the target circles?

-To do this last check, you use `else`.
+To do this last check, you use `else`{:.language-python}.

 <div class="c-project-code">
 --- code ---